aphp/eds-scikit/docs/project_description.md

 ### Goal

-EDS-Scikit is a tool to assist datascientists working on the AP-HP's Clinical Data Warehouse.
+eds-scikit is a tool to assist datascientists working on the AP-HP's Clinical Data Warehouse.
 It is specifically targeted for [OMOP-standardized](https://ohdsi.github.io/CommonDataModel/) data to:

 - Ease access and analysis of data
 - Allow a better transfer of knowledge between projects